KCL-Machine-Learning/face_recognition/README.md

-Face Recognition
+# Face Recognition
 ---

+We will be trying different models for performing face recognition.

-# Siamese Neural Network for One Shote Learning
+## Siamese Neural Network for One Shote Learning

 Attempting to build a model to perform face recognition.
 Taking Siamese Network for One Shot Image Verification paper's approach